 SETTING UNITS FOR YOUR DRAWING

 You can set the units to your convenience, it will hasten your drawing.
 Set your units as shown above.
 Now we would be drawing in inches.
 Now you need to know basic conversions, 1 inch (written as 1”) =25mm, 1 foot (written as 1’) = 12 inches (written as 12”).
-So you might decide to draw 20 feets i.e. 20’* 12”= 240”, when inputting figures, you can decide to do the math and write in inches, or better still you can input 20’, AutoCAD will not only recognise it as 20 feet, it will also do the math.
+So you might decide to draw 20 feet i.e. 20’* 12”= 240”, when inputting figures, you can decide to do the math and write in inches, or better still you can input 20’, AutoCAD will not only recognize it like 20 feet, it will also do the math.

 you can ZOOM and pan using your mouse, to ZOOM use the scroll wheel, when you scroll up, you are ZOOMing in and vice versa.
 To PAN press hold the scroll wheel and move the mouse around.
 The pan and zoom command enables you to view the drawing and hidden details better.

 Now lets PAN and ZOOM the just concluded exercise, Pan and ZOOM, centralizing your drawing.